jrdegbe/thamesthrive-api/docs/installation/docker-compose/commercial.md

 If you encounter errors while bringing up the upgraded Docker Compose setup, it might be necessary to address these errors by deleting certain components.
 Follow the steps below:

-- To stop all running containers (make sure that there are no other container running but the tracardi containers),
+- To stop all running containers (make sure that there are no other container running but the ThamesThrive containers),
   execute:

   ```bash